caseydierking/wcss/README.md

 ---

-If a bug got you stressed out, let splash help take away the anxiety.
+**Note**: If a bug got you stressed out, let splash help take away the anxiety.
+If you have an old PR please sync it with actual version of master to fix conflicts !